-Once you have completed training you will be required to give a three year return of service to the NZ Army.
+Once you have completed training you may be required to give a return of service to the NZ Army.

 Upon successful enlistment into the Army you will be posted to Waiouru Army base.
 Here you will do 16 weeks of basic military training to find out if you have what it takes to be in the Army, and learn various subjects including:

 - Organisation and Administration

 At the moment the Defence Health Directorate is reviewing how medics are to be trained.
 Once the trade training pathway is established, you will be provided with academic support and clinical placements, allowing integration of theory and class work with the challenge of real time medical practice and experience.